The registration portal will open by the end of January 2020.

-We will be offering a limited number of registration/partial registration waivers on a competitive basis to presenters who would otherwise not be able to participate in the conference for financial reasons.
+We will be offering a limited number of registration waivers to presenters who would otherwise not be able to participate in the conference for financial reasons.
 The application process will be announced early in January 2020.

-Both schemes will be by application and will prioritise participants from low/middle income countries, unwaged participants and/or those with no institutional support.
+Waivers will be by application and we will prioritise participants from low/middle income countries, unwaged presenters including students and/or those with no institutional support.

 SCHEDULE OF FEES

 Non-student/waged rate – £350

 Limited number of day registrations available

 Student/un-waged rate – £60/day

 Non-student/waged rate – £75/day

 Student rate/un-waged – £340